Luis-Varona/MatrixBandwidth.jl/docs/src/index.md

   - Minimum bandwidth by iterative deepening (MB-ID)
   - Minimum bandwidth by perimeter search (MB-PS)
 - **Heuristic**
-  - Cuthill&ndash;McKee algorithm
+  - Cuthill–McKee algorithm
-  - Reverse Cuthill&ndash;McKee algorithm
+  - Reverse Cuthill–McKee algorithm
 - **Metaheuristic**
   - Simulated annealing
   - Genetic algorithm
   - Greedy randomized adaptive search procedure (GRASP)

-(As we remain in the early stages of development, some of these may not yet be fully implememnted and/or tested.)
+(As we remain in the early stages of development, some of these may not yet be fully implemented and/or tested.)

 ## Installation